platformio/platformio-docs/frameworks/arduino.rst

     * - :ref:`platform_intel_arc32`
       - ARC embedded processors are a family of 32-bit CPUs that are widely used in SoC devices for storage, home, mobile, automotive, and Internet of Things applications.

+    * - :ref:`platform_kendryte210`
+      - Kendryte K210 is an AI capable RISCV64 dual core SoC, this platform is ported by Sipeed.

     * - :ref:`platform_microchippic32`
       - Microchip's 32-bit portfolio with the MIPS microAptiv or M4K core offer high performance microcontrollers, and all the tools needed to develop your embedded projects.
 PIC32 MCUs gives your application the processing power, memory and peripherals your design needs!